top of page

 Phases of our Regeneration Program

-The induction class will acclimate new students to our program and help them to feel loved and cared for as they transition into a new way of life.
+The class will acclimate new students to our program and help them to feel loved and cared for as they transition into a new way of life.
 The men will learn the daily discipline required of them at Refuge on the Ridge and how to find refuge from the destruction that drugs and alcohol have brought to their lives.
 Each man is introduced to Jesus, where they can begin to see hope, despite their past and learn how to live a new life in Christ.

 Journaling is one of the most important tools learned at Refuge on the Ridge; it allows a man to start opening up communication between him and God.
 Journaling is where heart change and thinking begins to truly transform.